Master Your Long‑Distance Triathlon Training: Structured Pace‑Based Plans Meet AI Coaching

 1. The moment the road called

-It was a damp November morning, the kind where the air feels like a thin sheet of paper you can almost hear tearing.
-I laced up my shoes at the bottom of the flat‑topped hill that runs behind my neighbourhood park, the one I’d always use for my easy runs.
-As I hit the first 400 m, a sudden wave of doubt hit me – Did I push too hard?
-The old voice in my head that always measured effort by heart‑rate spikes and the “how fast do I feel?” mantra was louder than the rhythm of my feet.
+A damp November morning, the sort where the air feels like a thin sheet of paper you can almost hear tearing.
+I tied my laces at the base of the flat-topped hill behind my neighbourhood park, the one I always picked for easy runs.
+Once I’d reached the first 400 metres, a wave of doubt crashed in.
+Was that too hard?
+The familiar internal voice kept track of effort through heart-rate jumps and the “what does this feel like?” standard, and it wouldn’t quiet down.

 2. From guesswork to a clear concept: personalised pace zones